pasientskyhosting/secure-mac-guide/README.md

 ```

 ### Block DNS queries
 You should block all connections to other DNS servers as various programs use some sort of internal DNS resolver.
 Chrome has this build in, lots of programs also falls back to systemd's resolver.
-So to make sure we always use Stubby as DNS resolver, we simply just block all DNS connections to anything but Stubby:
+So to make sure we always use Stubby as DNS resolver, we simply just block all DNS connections to anything but Knot Resolver:

 Start of by editing `/etc/pf.conf` and add the following line to the **end** of the file: